yaruluo/subtleAsianCoders_luoY-chanM-lauE-leeR/README.md

   - Write Python scripts to handle requests to modify or retrieve data from databases and APIs using HTTP/necessary OAuth
   - Integrate code from the last project for the login features
   - Make SQLAlchemy models for the database tables
-- **Matthew Chan**
-  - Write Python scripts to handle requests to modify or retrieve data from databases and APIs using SQLite
-  - Assist with retrieval from APIs using OAuth
-  - SQLite/alchemy operations
-    - Create, read, update, delete (CRUD) through SQLAlchemy to SQLite

 ## Description